ferraripr/HomeAlarmPlus/SD_Card_Directory_structure/readme.txt

-WebResources folders and Config.ini shoould be at the root level in the SD CARD.
+WebResources folders and Config.ini should be at the root level in the SD CARD.